 Recycling is compulsory at Fulton.
 Students should bring all trash and recyclable materials to the various bins provided at each Unit block.
-Three recycling bags will be provided in the residential complex for paper, plastic and bottles and students are required to dispose their rubbish into the appropriate bins.
+Three recycling bags will be provided in the residential complex for paper, plastic and bottles and students are required to dispose of their rubbish in the appropriate bins.